JWLoubser55/CoCX/classes/classes/Scenes/Readme.md

 ### Note

 Event hooks should be used in scenes to modify default monsters, and not in monster classes themselves.
-Monster classes should override the functions `won`, `defeated` to change behaviour from default.
+Monster classes should override the functions `won`, `defeated` to change behavior from default.

 # Item classes